nikitavoloboev/data/focusing/processes.md

 1. Write down main ideas I want to cover as bullet points.
 2. Write the article touching on all the main points.
 3. Refactor.
 Remove useless words and irrelevant pieces.
 Publish.

-## Morning routine
-1. Wake up before 6 AM.
-Brush teeth and moisturise face.
-2. Exercise (Tennis/Gym/Run).
-3. Start working through events on my calendar.
-Focus.

-## Evening routine
-1. Brush teeth, moisturise face, take shower.
-2. Review day (Timing).
-3. Plan the day ahead in context of my Focus board estimates.
-4. Go to sleep before 11 pm.
-Ideally.

-## Week review (Sunday)
-1. Review Timing.
-Evaluate.
-See what can be improved.
-2. Make plan for next week.

-## Month summary in [looking back](../looking-back/looking-back.md) (End of month)
-1. Write summary of what happened.
-2. Review Timing.
-Evaluate.
-See what can be improved.

 ## Write a book
 1. Know what I want to write about.
 Write an outline.